-Description: The prior notification requirement under the Foreign Exchange and Foreign Trade Law applies to foreign investors who intend to make investments in biological preparations manufacturing industry in Japan.
-For greater certainty, âbiological preparations manufacturing industryâ deals with economic activities in establishment which mainly produces vaccine, serum, toxoid, antitoxin and some preparations similar to the aforementioned products, or blood products.
+Measures: Foreign Exchange and Foreign Trade Law (Law No. 228 of 1949), Article 27 investors who intend to make investments in biological preparations manufacturing industry in Japan.
+For greater certainty, manufacturing industry" deals with economic activities in establishment which mainly produces vaccine, serum, toxoid, antitoxin and some preparations similar to the aforementioned products, or blood products.